WeissSa/CodingCampGames/README.md

 The seventh is inspired by the classic game: Asteroids, but is also similar to the second game.
 The goal behind this was to make a more definitive version as well as apply the use of rects to a similar concept.
 For advanced students, I would modify it to use classes instead of multiple lists per object.

-For the final game I wanted to get creative.
+For the 2nd last game I wanted to get creative.
 I was inspired by the idea of an aim trainer and wanted to make something to test the reflexes.
 I also wanted to make a game completely different from any other week!

+Then I designed a game around some themes some students gave me in the fall (so that they could design their own game without having to design it and then I could lead them through the process).
+This game is MedievalBash and is in my opinion the best coded out of all the games.
+It features a shop and a dungeon mode and impliments complete 2d movement (pokemon style).

+If you were to teach one game, I would reccomend either Medieval Bash or the fifth game.
+The fifth game would probably be better for beginners, but for intermediate students wanting to learn classes, Medieval Bash should be the right amount of challenge.